-According to the fiscal note prepared by the Division of the Budget on HB 2080, enactment of the bill would reduce State General Fund revenues by \$89,075, because current registration and related fees would no longer be received, and the new registration fees would be deposited into the new fee fund.
-The Attorney General would receive \$128,225 into the new fee fund.
+According to the fiscal note prepared by the Division of the Budget on HB 2080, enactment of the bill would reduce State General Fund revenues by \$89,075, because current registration and related fees would no longer be received, and the new registration fees would be deposited into the Charitable Organizations Fee Fund, which the Office of the Attorney General estimates would receive \$128,225 from the registration fees.

-The Attorney General states these revenues would be used to manage the registration program and enforcement expenses associated with the Act.
-The Attorney General would require 1.0 full-time equivalent position to manage the program, at a cost of \$73,363 annually for salary and benefits.
-The Attorney General anticipates additional annual expenses of \$15,765 for other expenses, except for \$2,839 used for one-time start-up costs.
-The remaining revenues would be used to offset a portion of the salary and wage expenditures of investigators and attorneys who currently investigate and enforce violations of the Act, or to increase public awareness and education regarding fraudulent charities and the Act.
+The Office of the Attorney General states this revenue would be used to manage the registration program and enforcement expenses associated with the Act.
+The Office would require 1.0 FTE position to manage the Safe at Home program, at a cost of \$73,363 annually for salary and benefits.
+The Office anticipates additional annual expenses of \$15,765 for other expenses, except for \$2,839 used for one-time start-up costs.
+The remaining revenues would be used to offset a portion of the salary and wage expenditures of investigators and attorneys who currently investigate and enforce violations of the Act or to increase public awareness and education regarding fraudulent charities and the Act.